unrealwork/atsd-use-cases/USVisa/README.md

 ### Data Visualization with Redash
 ----------------------------------

 SQL queries are a great tool for searching for and displaying specific information from a dataset in tabular format.
-One of the biggest drawback from SQL outputs is that you are not able show these tables as some kind graphical output. **But fear no more**!
-Axibase is partnered with [Redash](https://redash.io/), which is a open source data visualization tool.
+One of the biggest drawbacks from SQL outputs is that you are not able to show these tables as some kind graphical output. **But fear no more**!
+Axibase is partnered with [Redash](https://redash.io/), which is an open-source data visualization tool.
-You can plug in your query results into Redash, and with a few simple steps, creategraphical outputs for your SQL queries.
+You can plug in your query results into Redash, and with a few simple steps, create graphical outputs for your SQL queries.
 Begin by walking through
-[setting up Redash though ATSD](https://github.com/axibase/website/blob/master/user-guide/data-sources/atsd.md).
-The set up time should take you about 10 minutes.
+[setting up Redash through ATSD](https://github.com/axibase/website/blob/master/user-guide/data-sources/atsd.md).
+The setup should take you about 10 minutes.

 Let's begin by preparing a visualization for our last SQL query looking at refusal fees.